 We are a small animal practice in Northern Ireland, first established in 1985.
 We are passionate about animal care and our skilled team of veterinarians and vet nurses are dedicated to providing the highest quality care for your animals.
 Because we love animals and strive to provide excellent continuity of care, we are open six days a week and have access to 24-hour emergency care.
-For your added convenience, there’s free parking for clients at our surgeries.

 In 1998 Alison graduated from the Royal (Dick) School of Veterinary Studies in Edinburgh and then spent 18 months in mixed practice in England.
 On returning home to Northern Ireland she worked in companion animal practices in Banbridge, Bangor and Lisburn.
 Alison worked at Cromlyn House between 2006 and 2011 and is enjoying being back with us.
 In 2007 she gained a European Society of Practicing Veterinary Surgeons Certificate in small animal practice and is currently studying for her certificate of advanced vet practice.
 Her main area of interest is internal medicine.
 Alison is married with two children, and has a cat called Pig, a dog called Happy and a pony called Sergeant.
 She enjoys all forms of equestrianism and at the end of a busy day likes to relax with a good book.

 Stephen McLean MVB MRCVS CertVOphthal

 Visiting specialist - Advanced Practitioner in Veterinary Ophthalmology